Art-A-Hack/art-a-hack.github.io/app/_posts/2015-05-18-social-at-the-met.markdown

 ---
-layout    : post
-title     : "Social at the Metropolitan Museum Media Lab, May 2015" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2015-social.jpg
+title : Social at the Metropolitan Museum Media Lab, May 2015 image : /images/og/2015-social.jpg
 ---
 Our 2015 season kicked off last Friday with a social mixer at the Metropolitan Museum's Media Lab.